Easton Glacier – $790

 Day 1 • Hike to High Camp

 Summit day starts early.
-From high camp, we climb moderate snowfields to the saddle between Colfax Peak (9000′) or Sherman Crater (9600′) depending on the route.
+From high camp, we climb moderate snowfields to the saddle between Sherman Crater (9600′) or Colfax Peak (9000′) depending on the route.
 Both routes ascend the final Roman Wall steeply to Baker’s expansive summit.
-Descend to camp.
-When summiting on day two, we pack out and conclude the climb in two days.
+After returning to high camp we pack our gear and return to the trailhead.

 Plan to depart the day after the climb ends.